 There are several ways to promote blog posts, and I’ve tried them all.
 As I don’t exactly belong in that “passionate” blogger category, making profit was always my number one goal with writing.

-Naturally, if my blog creates no money, I failed my mission, it’s simple as that.
-Therefore, I invested a lot of time and effort to bring huge amounts of eyes on my blog, whether through Google or any other sources.
-I don’t consider myself a writer, I’m more of an entrepreneur.
+For me, if my blog doesn’t bring in money, I will fail in my mission.
+It’s as simple as that.
+To help my blog be profitable, I invested a lot of time and effort to bring huge amounts of eyes on my posts.

-Most tutorials will say that you’ll have to be patient, and wait a couple of months before the results start to show.
-Take it from me, that’s not true in the slightest!
-What you will need to do, however, is learn some effective ways on how to advertise a blog.
+While most blogging tutorials will say that you’ll have to be patient for the results of your work to start to show.
+In my opinion, it’s better to be proactive.
+Instead, what you will need to do is to learn effective ways to advertise a blog.

-Start by learning the basics of SEO, and expand your knowledge as you go.
-Don’t repeat my mistakes.
-When I was just starting out, I failed to recognize the importance of SEO, so I paid no attention to keywords, even leaving them completely out of my first few posts.
+When I was just starting out, I failed to recognize the importance of SEO, and I paid no attention to keywords.
+I even completely left them out of my first few blog posts.

 I quickly realized that most of my posts revolved around the phrase “start Amazon FBA business”, but during the first couple of months, I completely left out “sell on Amazon”, which was actually the highest ranked query on Google.
-Well, better late than never, I’ll try to write my wrongs with this article.
+By adjusting the SEO, I was able to improve the ranking and the traffic for this post.

-Invest your time in finding out what specific keyword is the most popular one among people searching for similar content, and optimize your posts accordingly.
+Invest your time in finding out what specific keyword is the most popular among people searching for similar content.
+Then, optimize your posts accordingly.
 After that, there’s nothing left but to dish out some quality content and hope for the best.
 Not everything can make the front page, but you’ll eventually make it through.

 When it comes down to basics, SEO is fairly simple, and it can be narrowed down to just two steps: keyword research as well as on page optimization.
 As you can see from my experience, a little effort goes a long way.